opendilab/DI-engine-docs/source/hands_on/impala.rst

 Usually, we hope to compute everything as a batch to improve efficiency.
 Especially, when computing vtrace, we need all training sample (sequences of training data) have the same length.
 This is done in ``policy._get_train_sample``.
-Once we execute this function in collector, the length of samples will equal to unroll-len in config.
+Once we execute this function in collector, the length of samples will equal to ``unroll_len`` in config.
 For details, please refer to doc of ``ding.rl_utils.adder``.

 .. _ref2other: